LouisDecaudaveine/web-graphic-tool/README.md

 This was my first approach at trying to build the application.
 I came to realise the scope of what had to be build and decided to restart after doing some research on tools and frameworks that could help tackle the task.

 #### MVP
 This is where I restarted using Rete.js, p5.js and React.js as the basis to my project.
-I decided to keep proof-of-concept-v1.1.3 as a folder and not a seperate branch so that anyone can run either verison using `npm start` from either directory.
+I decided to keep proof-of-concept-v1.1.3 as a folder and not a seperate branch so that anyone can run either version using `npm start` from either directory.